optimumqa/cypress-boilerplate/README.md

 `npm test` will automatically call the `npm pretest` command before it executes.
 It clears previous reports and related assets.

-And when tests is finished, your reports will be generated also.
+When tests is finished, your reports will be generated also.
 Keeps the command line clean and simple.

 ### Structure explained